- Good performance

 The 2019 Ford Ranger has more interior space than most mid-size pickup trucks.

-Most 2019 Ford Rangers on dealer lots are crew cabs, so our 7 out of 10 rating applies to them.
+Most 2019 Ford Rangers on dealer lots are crew cabs, so our 6 out of 10 rating applies to them and is based on a point above average for the impressive bed capacity.
 We’d dock a point for extended cabs due to their nearly useless rear seats—the rear doors open for storage or pets, not most adults.
 (Read more about how we rate cars.)

 Base Ranger XLs have reasonably supportive front seats that offer height adjustment and a good view out.
 Opt for the STX appearance package on the Ranger XL and Ford bolts in more supportive front seats with lumbar adjustment for the driver.
 Models with power front seats—Lariats and some XLTs—include height and lumbar adjustment for both front passengers.